 Furthermore, the enormous economic impact of OIRD accounts for nearly $2 billion a year in U.S. healthcare costs.

-A recent clinical study showed that the Bernoulli One platform reduced the number of OIRD false alarms by 99%.
-And the system enabled alerts 100% of the time when patients were approaching an episode.
+A recent clinical study showed that the Capsule Medical Device Information Platform reduced the number of OIRD false alarms by 99 percent.
+And the system enabled alerts 100 percent of the time when patients were approaching an episode.

-“For this customer, in the first 30 days after Bernoulli went into production, they had reduced 23,000 alarms down to 200,” said Dillione.
-“We not only reduced the noise by 99%, but we've also identified the patients who are at tremendous risk.”
+“For this customer, in the first 30 days after Capsule platform went into production, they had reduced 23,000 alarms down to 200,” said Dillione.
+“We not only reduced the noise by 99 percent, but we've also identified the patients who are at tremendous risk.”